[wpforms id="406" title="false" description="false"]

 Moose in pond

-Although you can see moose anywhere in the state, if you’re lucky enough, most sightings are in the northern part.
-That being said let’s go over the most likely places where you see moose in Maine.
+Although you can see moose anywhere in the state, if you’re lucky enough, most sightings are in the north Maine woods.
+Let’s go over the most likely places where you see moose in Maine.

 Baxter State Park

-Baxter State Park is a truly Maine’s hidden gem and a true wilderness experience.
-You can see moose anywhere in Baxter State Park but some ponds are known moose hangouts.
-This park is a great place to see moose.
+Baxter State Park is truly Maine’s hidden gem and a true wilderness experience.
+You can see moose anywhere in Baxter State Park but some ponds are known as “moose hangouts”.

-Grassy Pond and Sandy Stream Pond during summer is a great place to all day long.
+Grassy Pond and Sandy Stream Pond are a great place to see moose all day long.
 These are short family-friendly hikes and I’ve seen moose here every time.

 Golden Road

 Golden Road is a logging road in Northern Maine.
 The area is secluded and has woods, ponds, bogs, and lakes.
-This 96-mile road runs from Millinocket Maine to the Canada border and is privately owned by the paper mills.
+This 96-mile dirt and gravel road runs from Millinocket Maine to the Canada border and is privately owned by the paper mills.

-This is moose territory and you can spot them anywhere especially in marshy areas.
+This is moose territory and you can spot them anywhere, especially in wet boggy areas.
 A good place to head is to Compass Pond or Abol Bridge, hopefully, one will be eating there.

-One evening we were driving on this Golden Road when we saw a bull, cow and calve walking along the road.
-We slowed down and watched the cow scooted her baby into the woods.
+One evening we were driving on Golden Road when we saw a bull, cow, and calf walking along the road.
+We slowed down and watched the cow scoot her baby into the woods.
 What a sight of a lifetime, unfortunately, we never got a photo, but it will remain in my memory forever.

 When driving this dirt road at night, remember to use caution as you never know when a moose can come out of the woods.